Japanese Breakfast: 2018–2024: Jubilee and Sable

 The rollout of Jubilee began on March 2, 2021, with the release of the album's lead single, "Be Sweet", and a video for the song.
 Two other singles—"Posing in Bondage" and "Savage Good Boy"—were released before the album itself dropped on June 4.
 Zauner said the album was inspired by joy, in contrast to earlier Japanese Breakfast albums, and that she was inspired to "go big" by Icelandic musician Björk's third album, Homogenic (1997).
 Jubilee was nominated for the Grammy Award for Best Alternative Music Album and Japanese Breakfast for the Grammy Award for Best New Artist, but lost at the 64th Annual Grammy Awards to St. Vincent's album Daddy's Home and to Olivia Rodrigo.
 On August 7, Japanese Breakfast embarked on the Jubilee Tour.

 In March 2022, Japanese Breakfast announced that they would open for English indie rock band Florence and the Machine and American indie rock bands the National and the Yeah Yeah Yeahs.

 In mid-2022, Japanese Breakfast and Chicago-based Goose Island Brewery teamed up to produce a limited-edition lager named "Be Sweet" after the song.
 The beer was sold at the Pitchfork Music Festival in July 2022; proceeds were donated to Heart of Dinner, a charity that helps elderly Asian-Americans who struggle with food insecurity in New York City.

 In October 2023, after the end of the Jubilee Tour, Zauner said she planned to move in December to Seoul, South Korea, for a year to work on a new album and a new book.

 2025–present: For Melancholy Brunettes (& Sad Women)

 The band's fourth album, For Melancholy Brunettes (& Sad Women), recorded at Sound City Studios in Los Angeles and produced by Blake Mills, was released by Dead Oceans on March 21, 2025.

 On March 18, 2025, the band revealed on social media that they had written a song for Celine Song's 2025 film Materialists.
 On July 10, 2025, the band appeared as a featured artist on the Silica Gel single "NamgungFefere" (南宮Fefere), with Zauner contributing vocals and lyrics.
 "NamgungFefere" marks the first time Zauner has written Korean lyrics for a song.

+Michelle Zauner as Japanese Breakfast performing at Kilby Block Party 2026 in Salt Lake City, Utah.

 In September 2025, the band joined the No Music For Genocide boycott to geo-block their music from music streaming platforms in Israel in protest of the Gaza genocide.